 facebook

 It is not uncommon for professors at Christian colleges and universities to begin class with prayer.
-I attended public schools through high school.
-I attended public colleges until I transferred to a private secular art school in New York where I finished my bachelor’s degree and received two master’s degrees.
+I attended public schools through high school and public colleges until I transferred to a private secular art school in New York, where I finished my bachelor’s degree and received two master’s degrees.
 When I started teaching at a Christian university, the idea of starting class with a prayer seemed foreign.
+Integrating a spiritual practice into the classroom was well outside my experience.

-A few years later when I went back to work on my Ph.D., this time I was at a theological union, there were some professors who began class with prayer but not all of them.
+A few years later, when I went back to work on my Ph.D., this time at a theological union, some professors began class with prayer, but not all of them.

 What to do about prayer?

 On one level, it seems simple enough to just start each class with a short prayer.
-But, I was concerned about developing the academic version of the hackneyed grace prayer before eating.
+However, I was concerned about developing the academic version of the hackneyed prayer before eating.
 I didn’t want something that checks a box but has little meaning.

-Those who follow the Faith on View Facebook page know that I like quotes.
-Every weekday, I share a quote meme with one of my favorite quotes on an image of artwork made either by my wife or me.
-We do the same on Twitter, Instagram, and LinkedIn.
+Those who follow the Faith on View Facebook page may have deduced that I like quotes.
+Every weekday, we share a quote meme with one of my favorite quotes on overlaying works of art produced by either my wife or me.
+We do the same on other social media.
 I thought about doing a devotion based on one of these quotes each class.
 My concern there was that if a good discussion kicked up, it could potentially take a lot of time away from the subject matter of the class.
+In fact, a few years later, I introduced the quotes as a devotional practice in my senior classes, which are discussion-based and allow time for meaningful discussion.
+But these discussions can take some time.

-I also wanted whatever I did to be meaningful spiritually and also to support the subject matter I am teaching, which always has something to do with art: studio art classes, art history classes, and classes that engage art and faith.
+I also aimed to make whatever devotional group practice I chose meaningful spiritually and supportive of the subject matter being taught, which always involves the visual arts: studio art, art history, and classes that engage art and faith.

-Then I remembered something that I experienced at the Grunewald Guild in Leavenworth, Washington.
-I have a friend who was the Artistic Director at the Guild for several years and she brought me there to teach several times.
-When I was there, I experienced Visio Divina.
+Then, I remembered one of my personal experiences at the Grunewald Guild in Leavenworth, Washington.
+A friend of mine, who served as the Guild’s Artistic Director for several years, brought me there to teach several times.
+It was there that I first encountered the contemplative prayer practice of Visio Divina.

 Visio Divina

-When I experienced Visio Divina at the Grunewald Guild, it was a much more in-depth process than we have time for at the beginning of a class.
-So, I did some internet research and contacted my friend that introduced me to the practice to see if she thought it could work within my constraints.
+My own experiences with Visio Divina at the Grunewald Guild were a wonderful way to engage with the fine arts, both explicitly religious art and work that was not explicit.
+The experience of the image in this intentional way was profound.
+However, this sort of prayer experience takes time; it is slow.
+Classes are limited in time.
+So, I did some research and contacted my friend, who introduced me to the practice to see if she thought it could work within my constraints.
 She was excited about the idea.
 After a little more research, I decided to give it a try.

 Starting class with Visio Divina

-Since this happens at the beginning of class, I only allow one minute for each step.
-That isn’t much time.
-But in our culture, we are not used to sitting in contemplation and meditation for even three minutes.
+Since this prayer initiates class time, I allocate only one minute for each step.
+That isn’t much time, but in our culture, we are not used to sitting in silent contemplation for even three minutes.

 Visio Divina in Practice

-I have now been beginning my classes with a Visio Divina for three years.
-Ideally, the lights are down when students enter the class and the opening slide is set with the text, “Visio Divina: Divine Seeing.
+I have now been beginning my classes with a Visio Divina for five years.
+Ideally, when students enter the class, the lights are down, and the opening slide displays the text, “Visio Divina: Divine Seeing.
 A visual prayer/ devotion.”
 I let the student’s chatter die down.
 I try not to shush them but subtly remind them that this is a meditative time.
-When the room quiets, I advance to the next slide which is set on a timer.
-We sit quietly as the projection automatically progresses through the three stages with words prompting them for each stage.
+When the room quiets, I advance to the next slide, which is set on a timer.
+We sit quietly as the projection automatically progresses through the three stages, with words prompting them for each stage.

 Below is the first Visio Divina we ever did in a class.

-This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today.
-This piece was first published on September 9, 2019, and has been lightly edited and updated.
+This essay is from our Anastasis Series, where we resurrect articles from the past that are still relevant today.
+It was first published on September 9, 2019, and has been lightly edited and updated.

 About Post Author